memgraph/docs/gqlalchemy/how-to-guides/networkx.md

 <img src={require('./data/networkx-example-2.png').default} alt="networkx-example-1" className={"imgBorder"}/>

 You can notice that the node with the property `name` Kata and property `id` 2 doesn't have a label.
 This happened because the property key `labels` was not defined.
-A relationship without a key `type` in the properties dictionary is of type `TO`.
+A relationship without a key `type` in the properties' dictionary is of type `TO`.

 ## Under the hood